marcos-inja/marcos-inja/README.md

 ## About Me  <img src='https://storage.googleapis.com/deleplace-sandbox/2019/go-gcf/gopher-dance-long-3x-sign.gif' width='20px' alt='Assalamu Alaikum'>

 <p align='justify'>
-    I'm an enthusiastic programmer, currently working at <a href='https://github.com/zucklink'>Compay Z</a>.
+    I'm an enthusiastic programmer.
 I'm passionate about coding to make people's daily life more easier.
 I have been learning new things since I got acquainted with programming.<br>
     Writing readable & reusable code are my first priorities.
 I love to do webscraping, some of my projects being about it.
 I really like open source!
 </p>